kube-logging/kube-logging.github.io/content/docs/configuration/plugins/syslog-ng-outputs/loki.md

 ### url (string, optional) {#lokioutput-url}

-Specifies the hostname or IP address and optionally the port number of the web service that can receive log data via HTTP.
+Specifies the hostname or IP address and optionally the port number of the  service that can receive log data via gRPC.
 Use a colon (:) after the address to specify the port number of the server.
-For example: `http://127.0.0.1:8000`
+For example: `grpc://127.0.0.1:8000`

 Default: -